hminooei/hminooei.github.io/_posts/2026-09-14-the-ai-risks-are-real.md

 **Why we have a short time to act?**

-1- Within a few years, distilled datacenter-scale models (like Astra or Fable) will likely run on local machines/servers.
+1- Within 1-2 years, distilled datacenter-scale models (like Astra or Fable) will likely run on local machines/servers.

 2- Furthermore, we're currently only worried about bad actors at inference stage—soon they'll be able to exploit the training stage, too.